Kyle-Demers08/Data_viz/Final.md

  1) How have Hulu, Netflix, and Prime changed their business strategy since the introduction of new competitors?
  2) Has the change in business strategy been successful?
 Are people still interested in the original streaming services?
  3) What are the differences in the main streaming services?
+ 4) If I wanted to enter the streaming industry, what would be the best strategy?

  ### How have Hulu, Netflix, and Prime changed their business strategy since the introduction of new competitors?